 The Catholic Health Association offers a one-and-a-half day seminar for new community benefit professionals that covers the basics of community benefit programming.

-While it is designed for new community benefit professionals, staff in finance, strategic planning and compliance should consider attending to learn how new federal requirements for tax-exempt hospitals around community health needs assessment, planning and financial assistance/billing and collections could impact how they support their organization's community benefit efforts.
+While it is designed for new community benefit professionals it will also be of interest to staff in finance, strategic planning and compliance who want to learn about federal requirements for tax-exempt hospitals around community health needs assessments, planning and financial assistance/billing and collections.

 Even those who have been working in community benefit should consider attending.
 Veteran community benefit staff have shared that it is a good refresher course to update them on current practices, inspire future activities and connect with others in nonprofit health care doing this work.